markbaas/srealityscraper/README.md

 File are not really readable using a text editor, so it is recommended to use `jq` for parsing the json files.

+I did not experience any issues with banning, so no specific settings have been modified here.

 ## What's next?

 Ideally the data should be outputted to a mongo or a redis store and then processed by a Spark job for cleaned data.